prayashm/zbuzzer-android-client/README.md

 ## Installation

 ####Client
-Install the apk from app/app-release.apk on your phone
+Install the apk from app-release.apk to your phone

 ####Setup Server
 You need node.js